 databuffer[dataIndex++] = serialInput;

-// if the incoming character is a END_CHAR character , set a flag so the main loop can
+// if the incoming character is a END_CHAR character , set a flag so the main loop can do something about it

 if ((serialInput == END_CHAR) || (dataIndex == MAX_BUFFFER)) {